 Rose says pension debt retirement funds belong in the classroom

-Sen. Chapin Rose (R-Mahomet) said last week the more than $5 billion rise in education pension retirement payments since he started in office should be going into Illinois classrooms.
+Sen. Chapin Rose (R-Mahomet) said recently that the more than $5 billion rise in education pension retirement payments since he started in office should be going into Illinois classrooms.

-The Senate Appropriations II Committee meeting on the FY19 budget for Gov. Bruce Rauner's Office of Management and Budget on March 8 left Rose asking may questions about the pension debt.
+The Senate Appropriations II Committee meeting on the fiscal year 2019 budget for Gov. Bruce Rauner's Office of Management and Budget on March 8 left Rose asking many questions about the pension debt.

 Rose said after listening to Zigmund’s testimony, it seemed his point “wasn’t so much that you are wedded to so many of these concepts as it is in all of our interests to figure this out because these things are misdirecting tax receipts into areas that are growing.”

 At the end of the day, there is very little to show for it in the classroom because it is all being “sucked in” by the pension system, Rose added.

 Zigmund said the pension funds going to higher education and K-12 retirement is higher than they have ever been.